The Belgium Process

 Belgium failed to qualify for the tournament.
 But, in the following years, Lukaku made the national squad and made good on his aspirations to take his unworldly skill set international.

-Hazard, meanwhile, had, left Belgium for a foreign school-club system at Lille in France.
+Hazard, meanwhile, had left Belgium for a foreign school-club system at Lille in France.
 There, he immediately turned heads with his upside.
 “I’d never seen a player with a talent like him at that age,” says Alain Wallyn, a youth coach at Lille, remembering when he first caught a glimpse of Hazard.

 That he was coming from a family of footballers probably helped.
 His mother, Carine, was a striker in the Belgian Women's First Division.
 His father, Thierry, was a defensive midfielder with La Louviere in the Belgian Second Division.
 Eden showed so much promise that his coaches had to find inventive ways to challenge him.
 “If Eden is not challenged, it becomes too easy for him, he’s not interested anymore, you have to push him a bit,” Wallyn remembered.

-Before long, after he became an under-15 championship winner with Lille, Hazard inked a modest contract for around €500 per month.
+Before long, after he won an under-15 championship with Lille, Hazard inked a modest contract for around €500 per month.
 Although several other clubs were already interested in Hazard, the youngster was happy to stay put.
 “Don’t you worry,” the teenager remarked.
 “If I’m really good, I will earn money later.”

-Lukaku’s arrival at Chelsea in August of 2011 seemed to signal that Belgium was overflowing with top-tier talent, even if cultivated outside the Top Sports Schools.
+Lukaku’s arrival at Chelsea in August of 2011 signaled that Belgium was overflowing with top-tier talent, even if cultivated outside the Top Sports Schools.
 He had, it seemed, put in his 10,000 hours at Anderlecht, where he set the scoring record that catapulted him to the big time.

 “Amazing.
 It's a dream come true,” he told the Guardian when the transfer was announced.
 “I dreamed to play here since I was 10 years old. … It's amazing to arrive here in a big club with big ambition.
 It was just what I was searching for.”

 But at Chelsea, Lukaku struggled to find steady time on the field.
 For much of his first season, he languished in the reserves.
 When Chelsea won the Champions League in May 2012, Lukaku had made just four starts for the club.
 He wasn’t happy about his lack of playing time.
-(He said of his then-coach, Andre Villas-Boas, “I will never forgive [him] for what he did to me.”)
+(He said of Andre Villas-Boas, his manager to begin the season, “I will never forgive [him] for what he did to me.”)
 On the bus after the victory, when Lukaku’s then-teammate Salomon Kalou put the trophy on his lap, Lukaku asked him to take it away.

 “I didn’t want to touch it because … I had no part in it at all,” he told the De Standaard newspaper.
 “It wasn’t me, but my team that won the trophy.”
 To get back on the field, Lukaku had to head into the wilderness.
 That August, he went out on loan from Chelsea to West Bromwich Albion.
 And he quickly found the success he was looking for.
 He racked up 17 goals, more than any striker at Chelsea.
 The next year, Lukaku went to Everton on another season-long loan and played well there, too.
 He joined the club permanently for an Everton-record fee of £28 million ($33 million).
 He was still just 21.